rockyajg/samsung-galaxy-store/README.md

 1. Create a new source folder inside of the `/app/` folder using a suitable name in the form of a [URL Slug](https://en.wikipedia.org/wiki/Clean_URL#Slug).
 1. Create an index.md file inside of the newly-created source folder.
 See `/apps/app-1/index.md` for an example of the required Front Matter and formatting.
 1. Create a new `images` folder inside of the newly-created source folder.
-Add the app's icon and image for the scrollable gallery into this folder.
+Add the app's icon and images for the scrollable gallery into this folder.

 ## Running The Command Line Utility